burningwave/core/README.md

 **Tested on Java versions ranging from 8 to 13, Burningwave Core is also useful for creating classes during runtime, facilitate the use of reflection and much more...**

-Below you will find how to include the library in your projects and a simple code example and in the [wiki](https://github.com/burningwave/core/wiki) you will find more detailed examples.

 ## [Get started](https://github.com/burningwave/core/wiki)